Skip to main content

 • Durability drives sustainability – longer life means lower lifecycle impact

-• End-of-life matters – design for reuse or recycling
+• End-of-life matters – design for reuse or recycling from the start

 Understanding sustainability allows designers, builders, and consumers to use timber in a way that benefits both people and the planet.
 When we make informed choices, timber becomes not just a building material, but a tool for environmental restoration and climate action.
+That's a genuinely hopeful possibility — and one that depends on thousands of small decisions made by people choosing what to buy, how to build, and what to value.
+Each purchase is a chance to support better forestry, and over time, those choices add up.

 FAQ – Timber Sustainability